Post job

 Student internship job in Plymouth Meeting, PA

-At Harmony Biosciences, we specialize in developing and delivering treatments for rare neurological diseases that others often overlook.
-We believe that where empathy and innovation meet, a better life can begin for people living with neurological diseases.
-Our team of experts from a wide variety of disciplines and experiences is driven by our shared conviction that innovative science translates into therapeutic possibilities for patients, who are at the heart of everything we do.
-Harmony Biosciences culture is defined by our core values - keeping patients at the heart of all we do, acting with integrity and ethics, working with a one-team attitude, leading with the science as we identify clinical possibilities, and delivering excellence.
+At Harmony Biosciences, we are dedicated to developing and delivering innovative therapies for people living with rare neurological diseases who have unmet medical needs.
+Our commitment to pursue innovative and novel treatments extends beyond clinical endpoints.
+We aim to address real-world patient needs with potential first-in-class and best-in-class therapies.
+We believe that when empathy and innovation meet, a better future can begin; a vision evident in the therapeutic innovations we advance, the culture we cultivate, and the community programs we nurture.
+Harmony Biosciences' culture is defined by our core values - keeping patients at the heart of all we do, acting with integrity and ethics, working with a one-team attitude, leading with the science as we identify clinical possibilities, and delivering excellence.
 This summer internship at Harmony offers a unique perspective into a rare-disease focused biotech company.
 Our internship program will provide you the opportunity to work on real-world projects, as well as network with people at Harmony through various events and activities.
 Summary of Internship: This position will work on the PWS Study Team at Harmony.
-The PWS Study Team is responsible for: * The oversight of two ongoing clinical trials, one phase 1 and one phase 2 * The planning of a phase 3 clinical trial This internship will work on one or more projects in the areas of: * Developing an understanding of the documentation maintained to govern all aspects of clinical trial planning and execution.
+The PWS Study Team is responsible for: The oversight of two ongoing clinical trials, one phase 1 and one phase 2 The planning of a phase 3 clinical trial This internship will work on one or more projects in the areas of: Developing an understanding of the documentation maintained to govern all aspects of clinical trial planning and execution.
 This position will be responsible for the review and auditing of trial master file for HBS-101-CL-002 There may also be other projects and initiatives within the team that may require support.
-Requirements: * Minimum age for all candidates must be at least 18 years or older * Must be enrolled in an accredited college or university as a rising sophomore, junior or senior in Health Sciences * Must be proficient in use of MS Excel, MS Power Point, MS Teams * Demonstrated interpersonal skills including flexibility, collaboration and inclusion skills, and ability to work in a team environment * Candidates must have strong written and verbal communication skills PHYSICAL DEMANDS AND WORK ENVIORNMENT: * While performing the duties of this job, the noise level in the work environment is usually quiet. * Specific vision abilities required by this job include: Close vision. * Manual dexterity required to use computers, tablets, and cell phone. * Continuous sitting for prolonged periods. #LI-DNI
+Requirements: Minimum age for all candidates must be at least 18 years or older Must be enrolled in an accredited college or university as a rising sophomore, junior or senior in Health Sciences Must be proficient in use of MS Excel, MS Power Point, MS Teams Demonstrated interpersonal skills including flexibility, collaboration and inclusion skills, and ability to work in a team environment Candidates must have strong written and verbal communication skills PHYSICAL DEMANDS AND WORK ENVIORNMENT: While performing the duties of this job, the noise level in the work environment is usually quiet.
+Specific vision abilities required by this job include: Close vision.
+Manual dexterity required to use computers, tablets, and cell phone.
+Continuous sitting for prolonged periods.

 • Intern-Clinical